Associate Professor of Art

 Why Study Art at Goshen College?

-- Experiential learning opportunities like the Arts in London class
+- Experiential learning opportunities through professional studio visits, field trips, public art installations and unique courses like Arts in London

-Graduates leave GC equipped with both creative and practical skills, preparing them for an imaginative, rewarding career in the arts.
+When you graduate from Goshen College, you’ll leave with both creative and practical skills, ready to pursue an imaginative and rewarding career in the arts.

 Career Paths for GC Art Graduates

-Art and design influence every aspect of our world, from branding and architecture to education and fine arts.
-GC art alumni have built thriving careers across industries, working as:
+Art and design shape every part of our world, from branding and architecture to education and fine arts.
+As a Goshen College art student, you’ll develop the skills to turn your passion into a thriving career.
+Our alumni have found success in a variety of industries, working as:

 - Arts administrators, curators, and museum educators